karapurakesh/SwiftGround/README.md

 Project 6:

          * In project 6 we learn about Reloading table views,inserting rows,text input in alerts,strings and UTF-16,custom closures,NSRange,using capture lists  in closure to avoid retain cycles.

+Project 7a:

+         * In project 7a we learn about Autolayout, Equal heights, Aspect ratio constraints in interface builder.

+Project 7b:

+         * In project 7b we learn about Visual Formatting Language, Anchors.